Avalors/RISC-V-Team2/docs/logbooks/team_log.md

   - Had a quick call to see at what stage we all were
   - Split the roles for the pipeline stage

+## Team meetup (08/12)
+  - Made amendments to the control unit and fully debugged the PDF and the f1_lights
+  - Started working on implementing pipelining modules